6 Safety Tips Every New Engineer Should Know

 Know Your Surroundings

-When first-arriving on-site, the customer may show you around the area you’ll be working.
-Take note of your surroundings and ask questions.
-Will you have access to the whole plant or one station of a machine?
-Where is the nearest exit in emergency?
+When first arriving, the customer may provide a tour of the work site.
+One should take note of their surroundings and ask questions.
+Will one have access to the whole plant or one station of a machine?
+Where is the nearest exit in an emergency?
 The nearest bathroom?
 What areas are off limits?
-Where can you enter the machine or are you allowed to go into the machine if it’s shutdown?
-Adding on to this, make sure you know which customer employee you should talk to for specific issues.
-At your physical workstation on-site, keep your area clean and organized.
+Where can one enter the machine or is one allowed to go into the machine if it’s been shut down?
+Which customer employee should one go to for specific issues?

 Self-Care

-Related categories: Company Newsletters
+Related categories: Blog Company